OWASP/www-project-top-10-for-large-language-model-applications/1_1_vulns/InsecureOutputHandling.md

 3. An LLM allows users to craft SQL queries for a backend database through a chat-like feature.
 A user requests a query to delete all database tables.
 If the crafted query from the LLM is not scrutinized, then all database tables would be deleted.

 4. A malicious user instructs the LLM to return a JavaScript payload back to a user, without sanitization controls.
 This can occur either through a sharing a prompt, prompt injected website, or chatbot that accepts prompts from a URL parameter.
-The LLM would then return the unsanitized XSS payload back to the user.
+The LLM would then return the improper neutralized XSS payload back to the user.
 Without additional filters, outside of those expected by the LLM itself, the JavaScript would execute within the user's browser.

 **Reference Links:**
 1. [Arbitrary Code Execution](https://security.snyk.io/vuln/SNYK-PYTHON-LANGCHAIN-5411357): Vulnerability report concerning Arbitrary Code Execution due to the usage of insecure methods `exec` and `eval` in `LLMMathChain`.